 The other slight complaint is that the MusicCast 50 doesn’t feel like it has huge reserves of headroom.
 It is perfectly capable of filling a normal UK lounge but it never feels like there is much left in the tank after you set that sort of level.
 This will again be a subjective area - and you can double up if you want - but this doesn’t feel as grunty as the equivalently priced Klipsch, for example.

 By contrast, the mono MusicCast 20 is a slightly different beast.
 For £200, this feels like better value - a stereo pair for £400 would still undercut a single MusicCast 50 and if you didn’t need any auxiliary connections, this would be how I’d spend the budget.
 The reason for this is that the MusicCast 20 is a rather livelier and more engaging performer than its bigger brother.
 It is still an extremely smooth and controlled speaker but it has a bit more get up and go to it.
 For a kitchen or similar, using one of them will work well and two of them would allow for the stereo width its big brother can lack.
 Once again, the best results are achieved with the bass boost turned off.
 The two passive radiators manage to imbue the MusicCast 20 with more than reasonable low end.

-the MusicCast 50 has a
+- MusicCast 50 feels a little pricey

 Our Review Ethos

 To comment on what you've read here, click the Discussion tab and post a reply.